sebgoa/cloudstack-books/en/clients.markdown

 Chef](http://www.opscode.com/hosted-chef/).
 There is some great documentation on [how](https://learnchef.opscode.com/quickstart/chef-repo/) to do it.
-The basics concept is that you will download or create cookbooks locally and publish them to your own hosted Chef server.
+The basic concept is that you will download or create cookbooks locally and publish them to your own hosted Chef server.

 Using Knife with Hosted-Chef